 7 Engaging Activities for Dementia Care

-Activity 1: Music and Memory
+Music and Memory

 Music has a profound effect on the brain, even in those with advanced dementia.
 Familiar songs can trigger long-forgotten memories and evoke powerful emotions.
-Curating playlists of songs from their youth or favorite genres can be a thoughtful way to connect with them on an emotional level.
+Curating playlists of songs from their youth or favourite genres can be a thoughtful way to connect with them on an emotional level.

-We also create personalised playlists for residents to enjoy in their rooms, loaded onto tablets or MP3 players for easy access.
+They may also create personalised playlists for residents to enjoy in their rooms, loaded onto tablets or MP3 players for easy access.
 These playlists can be created with the help of families, incorporating songs that hold special meaning for the resident.

-Activity 2: Sensory Stimulation
+Sensory Stimulation

 Our sense of touch can be a powerful tool for relaxation and stimulation.
 For residents with limited mobility, providing a variety of textured objects to explore with their hands can be calming and engaging.
 This might include soft fabrics like fleece or velvet, textured balls with different surfaces, or smooth stones.